Back to Top

 Abstract and organic art created using hot wax techniques.

 Born in 1984 Lynn Gibson is an abstract and organic artist from Glasgow, Scotland.
-Working exclusively with hot wax techniques her work is fuelled by the extremities of everyday life with science and nature being at the core, this along with her fascination of all things “a bit strange” - from the infinitely small world of quantum mechanics to the incomprehensibly large world of supernova and black holes, her work helps her to explore and understand these seemingly incomprehensible subjects.
+Working exclusively with hot wax techniques her work is inspired by the extremities of science and nature (which also fuels her fascination for all things “a bit strange”), from the infinitely small world of quantum mechanics to the inconceivably large world of supernova and black holes, her work helps her to explore and understand these seemingly incomprehensible subjects.

-She exhibits regularly in Scotland and beyond with her work also being included in some of the country's biggest magazines including GQ, Vogue & Tatler.
+She exhibits regularly in Scotland and beyond and her work has also been included in some of the country's biggest magazines including GQ, Vogue & Tatler.

 2014 - Offset, Red Empire's Virtual Gallery